sm/add-ents

 and :data

 keys.
 The rest are mostly used internally and can be ignored.
-I'm only showing them so that you'll have a clearer picture of what an ent db is: a Clojure map of a particular shape.:data
+I'm only showing them so that you'll have a clearer picture of what an ent db is: a Clojure map of a particular shape.

 key of the ent db.
 The graph stores ent nodes, their relationships, and their ent attributes (as opposed to business attributes).
 In this ent db there are three users, :u0